Heuer and TAG Heuer Silverstone Compared

 Baselworld was the first chance that I had to put together the new TAG Heuer Silverstone re-edition and a vintage Heuer Silverstone to compare the similarities.
-Obviously, the two are very similar, with the only differences being:

 - The vintage blue Silverstone has a metallic inner bezel, where the new model’s bezel has the same finish as the dial